alarsabandy7-lab/Membit-Cluster-Agent/README.md

 🏁 Credits

 Developed by Mettzy_
-Submission for Membit Half-Hackathon 2025
+Built for the Membit Half-Hackathon 2025

-> Vision:
+> Vision Statement:
 “From raw social data to actionable context — directly inside chat.”
+— Mettzy_, 2025